pingcap/docs-cn/v3.0/reference/security/user-account-management.md

 ## `FLUSH PRIVILEGES`

-If you modified the grant tables directly, run the following command to apply changes immediately:
+If you modified the privilege tables directly, run the following command to apply changes immediately:

 ```sql
 FLUSH PRIVILEGES;